 The feds actually cared little about Molly’s games.
 They jailed her with the goal of compelling her to rat out 30 badfellas under indictment who had played at her tables.
 But Molly refused to co-operate.
 She had substantial knowledge about her players’ private lives, and refused to break confidentiality so as not to shame them and their families.
 Their outside business wasn’t her business.

-Sorkin adroitly interpolates Molly herself relating her picaresque, often harrowing backstory, and third-person narration of her quest to escape incarceration.
+Sorkin adroitly interpolates Molly herself relating her picaresque, often harrowing backstory, and third person narration of her quest to escape incarceration.
 Her voiceover delivery is fast paced, ironic, curiously distanced—as if she’s describing someone else’s life in a galaxy far away.
-Staccato cutting accentuates Molly’s fragmented modus vivendi—initially exciting, and terminally desolating.
+Staccato cutting accentuates Molly’s fragmentated modus vivendi—initially exciting, and terminally desolating.

 Molly’s father (a one-note gruff Kevin Costner) is a charismatic psychology professor, who relentlessly helicoptered Molly and her 2 brothers to become academic and athletic super achievers.